ARTICLE BY MICHAEL EVANS OF SKILLZ WORLDWIDE

 These programs are generally taught in churches, community centers, parks, or sometimes the instructor will even lease space in a friend’s martial arts school.
 It is most common for these programs to be the least expensive.

 Community programs tend to be part time operations.
 Their hours and class variety tend to be limited.
-Because they do not have a dedicated space, they may be lacking some of the amenities of larger schools.
-This is not necessarily a bad thing, as they also tend to focus on smaller groups of students, providing greater connection where maybe some of the window dressing is missing.
+Because they don’t have a dedicated space, they lack some of the amenities of larger schools.
+This is not necessarily a bad thing, as they also tend to focus on smaller groups of students.
+They might provide greater connection where maybe some of the window dressing is missing.

-Classes in community programs are more prone to scheduling changes, as they are at the whim of whichever organization is providing the space.
-The trade off is that they also tend to be far more flexible about finding alternate training venues, such as the beach, the instructor’s back yard, or other creative locations, which can lead to exciting adventures and memories made.
+Community programs are more prone to scheduling changes, as they are at the whim of whomever is providing the space.
+They also tend to be far more flexible about finding alternate training venues, such as the beach, the instructor’s back yard, or other creative locations, which can lead to exciting adventures and memories made.

 When looking at community martial arts programs, expect to see prices anywhere from free on the low end to around $100 per month on the high end.
 These schools tend to offer family and other discounts as they have very low overhead.
 Payment methods are more likely to be cash or check, with tuition or dues payable per class, monthly, or by session.
 These smaller programs tend to favor informal or short term memberships rather than contracts or other long term arrangements.